 The superintendent of an apartment building keeps telling everyone how he used to own night clubs in Miami and had a mansion where he kept a pet tiger.
 Everyone thinks he is just a harmless old coot but it is all true and the man sacrificed all his wealth to testify against the Mob.
 He is also planning to kill a stalker who is targeting a young women living in the building.

-Played for Laughs when Finch infiltrates an insane asylum used by Samaritan as a front for their operations.
+Played for Laughs when Finch infiltrates a mental institution used by Samaritan as a front for their operations.
 He manages to get himself admitted as a paranoid schizophrenic by claiming that multiple gangs, as well as an all-seeing artificial intelligence, are out to get him, and that he goes by many aliases, all inspired by the names of birds, as a way to evade them.
 He clinches it by saying that is isn't paranoia if they're really after you.

-Finch tried the same tactic to get himself disqualified from jury duty.
+Finch tried the same tactic by revealing there's an evil AI to get himself disqualified from jury duty.
 However, he had to backtrack when he realized the Machine wanted him on the jury to keep track of a number.

 A radio show host discovers that what people assume is just incidental static emitted by various electronic gadgets, is actually a bunch of coded transmissions.
 Finch and Root quickly realize that the man has stumbled on Samaritan's secret communication network.
 The radio host tries to expose the truth on his show but his show caters to conspiracy theorists so he has no credibility with the general public.
 Even the conspiracy theorists do not believe him.